bao-project/bao-docs/source/development/contributing.rst

 contribution process: **developer**, **code owner**, and **maintainer**.

-A **developer** can be internal (if they are part of the project's core team) or are an outside contributor.
+A **developer** can be internal (if they are part of the project's core team) or are an outside :term:`contributor`.
 Anyone that contributes in any way to the project (e.g., code, reviews, issues, etc) is assigned to this role.

 A **code owner** must either be part of the core team or someone invited and marked as an outside collaborator by a **maintainer**.
 He is responsible for